 Early agriculture experiments which involved olives, grapes, silkworms, and oranges were less than successful.
-Ironically, it was often the climate which precluded successful results.
+Ironically, often the climate precluded successful results.
 While the Indian trade was profitable to many of the Carolina colonists, it did not provide the proprietors with the wealth they were expecting from the new colony.
 Ranching offered quick, and relatively easy, cash, but again the proprietors resisted such efforts, realizing that the profits they would reap were far smaller than possible from the mercantile system.
-Consequently, the cultivation of cotton, rice, tobacco, and flax were stressed as these were staple crops whose marketing the proprietors could easily monopolize.
+Consequently, the cultivation of cotton, rice, tobacco, and flax were stressed as these were staple crops whose proprietors marketing the could monopolize.